riCatwik/QR-Code_Generator/README.md

 # QR Code Generator

-This QR Code Generator is a simple yet powerful Python tool that creates QR codes with the option to customize the color, add a logo, and include artistic text.
-Designed to be easy to use and modify, it's perfect for generating QR codes for personal or professional use.
+This QR Code Generator is an advanced, yet user-friendly Python tool that allows for the creation of customized QR codes.
+It comes with enhanced capabilities, including color customization, logo insertion, and the addition of styled text.
+It's ideal for both personal and professional QR code generation needs.

 ## Features

-- Generate QR codes for any URL.
+- Generate customizable QR codes for any URL.
-- Customize QR code color and background.
+- Options to alter QR code color and background.
-- Add a logo to the center of the QR code.
+- Incorporate a logo within the QR code.
-- Include custom text beneath the QR code with artistic effects.
+- Add styled text beneath the QR code for additional information or branding.
+- Enhanced customization for logo size and text font size.

 ## Requirements